qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Diagram from temperature data overlayed on a map

-Remember that in the `Position` tab, a |checkbox| `Data defined position` of the diagrams is possible.
+Remember that in the :guilabel:`Position` tab, a |checkbox| :guilabel:`Data defined position` of the diagrams is possible.
 Here, you can use attributes to define the position of the diagram.
-You can also set a scale-dependent visibility in the `Appearance` tab.
+You can also set a scale-dependent visibility in the :guilabel:`Appearance` tab.

 The size and the attributes can also be an expression.
 Use the |mActionmIconExpressionEditorOpen| button to add an expression.